-Join us in the beautiful Olde Towne East neighborhood of Columbus, Ohio on Saturday November 4th 2017 from 1pm- 4pm to learn the basics of this historic technique that is the cornerstone of couture beadwork.
+Join us in the beautiful Olde Towne East neighborhood of Columbus, Ohio on Sunday June 30th 2019 from 1pm- 4pm to learn the basics of this historical technique that is the cornerstone of couture beadwork.
 Tambour beading is a unique technique that allows the artist to apply beadwork to large areas much more rapidly than other hand beading methods.

 In this introductory class, students will learn: